maggief2/NHL-Vignette/README.md

     franchise
 -   `"skater"` will return skater records for all or a specified franchise
--   `"history"` will return admin history and retired numbers
+-   `"history"` will return admin history (captains, coaches, or general managers) or retired numbers

 The arguments `name` and `id` are used to specify which team’s records you wish to output.
 Adding `name` or `id` for the first two endpoints,